paraslonic/GCB_MAN/docs/interface.rst

 Complexity is the measure of local genome variability.
 It is calculated for a set of genomes, one of which is selected as a reference.
 The greater the number of local changes in a certain neighborhood, the greater the value of complexity.
 Locality is set by the parameter ``Window``, the larger it is, the more large-scale changes influences complexity value.

 Thus, the three parameters that you need to select to calculate the complexity profile are: 1) set of genomes, 2) reference genome, 3) window size.
 All of them can be set in the left sliding panel.
-Window size equals 20 by default, and can be changed to other precalculated values (20, 50 and 100 values are available at gcb.rcpcm.org, any value may be used in a standalone version).

 At gcb.rcpcm.org we precalculated complexity profiles for over 140 prokaryotic species.
 Any set of genomes may be used in a stand-alone version.
+Window size equals 20 by default, and can be changed to other precalculated values (20, 50 and 100 values are available at gcb.rcpcm.org, any value may be used in a standalone version).

-To obtain the complexity profile for a certain set of genomes (we will consider the set of *Bacillus Subtilus* available at gcb.rcpcm.org, follow these steps:
+To obtain the complexity profile for a certain set of genomes (we will consider the set of *Bacillus Subtilus* available at gcb.rcpcm.org), follow these steps:

 (1) Open gcb.rcpcm.org in you web-browser.